operator-framework/operator-sdk/website/content/en/docs/building-operators/helm/reference/advanced_features/annotations.md

 The value that is present under this key must be in the h/m/s format.
 For example, 1h2m4s, 3m0s, 4s are all valid values, but 1x3m9s is invalid.

 **NOTE**: This is just one way of specifying the reconcile period for Helm-based operators.
 There are two other ways: using the `--reconcile-period` command-line flag and under the 'reconcilePeriod' key in the watches.yaml file.
-If these three methods are used simultaneously to specify reconcile period (which they should not be), the order of precedence is as follows:
-Custom Resource Annotations > watches.yaml > command-line flag.
+If these three methods are used simultaneously to specify reconcile period (which they should not be), the order of precedence is as follows: Custom Resource Annotations > watches.yaml > command-line flag.
+If none of these three methods are used to specify the reconcile period, the command-line flag will default and set the reconcile-period to 10h to be on-par with [controller-runtime's](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/manager#Options) SyncPeriod.